pennomi/comics/README.md

   - [ ] Admin filters
   - [ ] Catch unconfigured domains and redirect
   - [ ] Index page for exploring comics
+  - [ ] Automate NGINX configuration as a management command
   - [ ] Automate SSL certs through LetsEncrypt as a management command
   - [ ] Autorenew certs where applicable
-- [ ] Data integrity
+  - [ ] Change URL scheme from /{slug}/ to /comic/
-  - [ ] Consider making slugs case-insensitive, and have restricted slugs, for pages, tags, and tag types
 - [ ] Management Convenience
   - [ ] Easy backup and restore management commands
 - [ ] Cache invalidation